 Our mission at Publish Your Purpose Press (PYP) is to discover and publish authors who are striving to make a difference in the world.
-We give marginalized voices a platform to share their stories, speak their truth and impact their communities.
-Our purpose, and mission is to elevate and amplify the voices of others.
+We give underrepresented voices power and a stage to share their stories, speak their truth, and impact their communities.
+Our purpose and mission is to elevate and amplify the voices of others.

 Everyone is welcome at Publish Your Purpose Press with regard to race/ethnicity, national origin, age, physical or mental health disability, sexual orientation, gender, gender identity, gender expression, socioeconomic status, geography, citizen status, genetic predisposition, or religion.